CityOfPhiladelphia/standards-docs/site-content/templates/application.md

 Most importantly, Foundation grid classes are available, including the new <a href="http://foundation.zurb.com/sites/docs/xy-grid.html" class="external">XY Grid</a>.

-<p class="callout">Note: FontAwesome is not included in the app standards. you will need to include in your project yourself.</p>
+<p class="callout">Note: FontAwesome is not included in the app standards.
+You will need to include it in your project yourself.</p>

 ### Including the CSS in your project